 VARP

-VARP, or Variance Population, is an SQL aggregate function used to calculate the variance of a given set of values.
-The function is helpful when you want to analyze the data spread in a population.
-You can also use the process in combination with other SQL aggregate functions, such as SUM, AVG, and COUNT, to perform more complex calculations.
+VARP, or Variance Population, is an aggregate function in SQL that calculates the variance of provided values.
+The function becomes useful when you want to discover the spread of a population.
+You can use the process with other SQL aggregate functions like SUM, AVG, and COUNT to build more sophisticated calculations.

 Syntax: